zuozhenggh/learning-library/security-library/database/autonomous-db/prepare-setup/prepare-setup.md

     ![](./images/adb-set_009.png " ")

-## Step 2: Set up Application Schema and Users
+## Task 2: Set up Application Schema and Users

 Although you can connect to your autonomous database using local PC desktop tools like Oracle SQL Developer, you can conveniently access the browser-based SQL Worksheet directly from your ADW or ATP